a-torrano-m/BikeZeus/README.md

-## Bikes Assignment in notebooks ##
+## Bikes Assignment ##

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/a-torrano-m/BikeZeus/master)

-BikeZeus is a repository of all my Jupyter Notebooks for assignment on bikes.
+BikeZeus is a repository of all my Jupyter Notebooks for the assignment.
 Each Jupyter contains python code and/or text solving each one of the questions.
-Besides, some notebooks will render heatmaps on the fly ( please follow [launch|BINDER] link above ).
+Besides, some notebooks will render heatmaps on the fly ( please follow above [launch|BINDER] link to see them ).
 So, there is no need to download any source code and run it in local.
+But it case it was needed, all scripts could be executed from their own under 'src' directory.

 Directory contents:

-#data/HOSCO# 	: MongoDB dump files for retrieved snapshots of stations.
-Each five minutes during
+data/HOSCO 	: MongoDB dump files for retrieved snapshots of stations.
+Each five minutes during twenty four hours the script stored a snapshot.
-twenty four hours.

-#html# 		: Target directory where script from Question 2 sends rendered heatmaps as html files.
+html 		: Target directory where script from Question 2 writes rendered heatmaps as html files in the target directory './html'.

-#img#  		: Some figures used by the Jupyter Notebooks.
+img  		: Some figures used by the Jupyter Notebooks.

-#src#  		: Source directory.
+src  		: Source directory.
 There is a subdirectory for each question.
-Scripts must be ran from
-    their own directory.
+Scripts must be ran from their own directory.

-#./BikesNotebook_question0.ipynb# 	: Data retrieval part for answering question 2.
+./BikesNotebook_question0.ipynb		: Data retrieval part for answering question 2.

-#./BikesNotebook_question1.ipynb#	: Answer to question 1.
+./BikesNotebook_question1.ipynb		: Answer to question 1.

-#./BikesNotebook_question2.ipynb#	: Answer to question 2 ( follow above [launch-BINDER] link
+./BikesNotebook_question2.ipynb		: Answer to question 2 ( follow above [launch-BINDER] link
 in order to get the embedded maps and figures).

-#./BikesNotebook_question3.ipynb#	: Answer to question 3, plain explation with a simple diagram.
+./BikesNotebook_question3.ipynb		: Answer to question 3, plain explation with a simple diagram.

-#./README.md#	 			: This file.
+./README.md	 			: This file.

-#./environment.yml#			: configuration file for BINDER environment.
+./environment.yml			: configuration file for BINDER environment.